 Acting Technique class titles include: Fundamentals of Acting, Actor’s Toolbox, Improvisation, Acting for the Camera

 The Musical Theatre program at Imagination Stage is passionate about teaching singing technique that will promote vocal health and longevity, as well instilling the importance of acting technique.
-Many musical theatre programs focus only on performer charisma and vocal volume, neither of which will not sustain the performer in high school or college (or beyond!).
+Many musical theatre programs focus only on performer charisma and vocal volume, neither of which will sustain the performer in high school or college (or beyond!).
 Students begin their voice training by developing proper breathing habits and posture, gradually building their technique with proper sound placement, mouth shapes and vocal dynamics working to produce clear, full singing voices.
 They also learn to create sustainable characters and to make motivated character choices on stage.